delta-io/kafka-delta-ingest/doc/DESIGN.md

 ## Architecture

-This document uses the term job to represent the full set of running kafka-delta-ingest resources required to sync a single Kafka topic to a Delta table.
-The term process is used to represent a single running resource that is part of a job.
+This document uses the term "job" to represent the full set of running kafka-delta-ingest resources required to sync a single Kafka topic to a Delta table.
+The term "process" is used to represent a single running resource that is part of a job.
 The relationship from topic-to-process is 1:M (to accommodate scalability and efficient resource allocation for both low-volume and high-volume topics), so a topic may have one or more processes handling it, but a single process will only handle a single topic.
 The relationship from job-to-process is 1:M, and the relationship from job-to-topic is 1:1.

 ### External Components